Digital Analog

 Builds the real thing.

-Done, in progress, always in progress — and a few waiting for the right weekend or the right idea.
+Done, in progress, always in progress.
 The in-progress ones are becoming something better.
 The waiting ones have a plan.
+Probably two plans.

 On the workbench